Systemism

 level.

-With some varieties of green tea it is possible to generate a bright pink colour if it is brewed with baking soda and milk.
+Consider the case of pink tea.
+With some varieties of green tea, it is possible to generate a bright pink colour if it is brewed with baking soda and milk.
 Recipes typically report that baking soda is needed to generate the colour, without specifying why.

 $$ \Huge {{NaHCO_3 \atop \downarrow} \atop OH^-} {{\to \atop \ } \atop \to} {{pink \atop \uparrow} \atop rxn} $$

-The original macro observation is still valid and may be sufficient in many contexts.
+The original macro observation is still valid and may be perfectly sufficient if we want to make pink tea for friends.
 Once we have a micro explanation we do not discard the macro one.
 Both levels can function together in an explanatory system.
+In addition, the explanation gives us more power to act.

 Bunge, M. (2014/2003).
 Emergence and Convergence: Qualitative Novelty and the Unity of Knowledge.
 Toronto: University of Toronto Press.